cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 By default, Cake.Recipe attempts to locate sources using the presence of deprecated environment variables on the system.

-In addition, it adds sources for both Azure Repos and GitHub Package Repository.
+In addition, it adds sources for both Azure Packages and GitHub Package Repository.

 These sources can be configured to either use UserName/Password combination, or an API Key.